Oʻahu: History

 By the late 18th century, Waikīkī was a major settlement on Oʻahu, serving as Kahekili II's residence after 1783.
-However, as trade with foreigners intensified, the nearby town of Honolulu came to eclipse it in size and importance due to its more accessible harbor.In 1845, Kamehameha III moved his capital to Honolulu from Lahaina on the island of Maui.
-Later, King Kalākaua had a modern residence built in Honolulu for the royal family – the ʻIolani Palace which still stands as the only royal palace on American soil.
-In January, 1893, a group of leading American businessmen took up arms near ʻIolani Palace and, along with US Marines from the USS Boston that landed in Honolulu harbor, launched a successful coup d'état against Queen Liliʻuokalani.
-The insurgents abolished the monarchy and established the Republic of Hawaii, which later successfully lobbied the US government for annexation to the US.
+However, as trade with foreigners intensified, the nearby town of Honolulu came to eclipse it in size and importance due to its more accessible harbor.
+In 1845, Kamehameha III moved his capital to Honolulu from Lahaina on the island of Maui.
+Later, King Kalākaua had a modern residence built in Honolulu for the royal family — the ʻIolani Palace, which still stands as the only royal palace on American soil.
+In January, 1893, a group of leading American businessmen took up arms near ʻIolani Palace and, along with United States Marines from the USS Boston that landed in Honolulu harbor, launched a successful coup d'état against Queen Liliʻuokalani.
+The insurgents abolished the monarchy and established the Republic of Hawaii, which later successfully lobbied the United States government for annexation to the United States.

 On the morning of December 7, 1941, the Imperial Japanese Navy launched a surprise attack on Pearl Harbor, Oʻahu, bringing the United States into World War II.
 The attack was aimed at destroying the American will to fight and forcing the US to sue for peace.
 They attacked the Pacific Fleet of the United States Navy and its defending Army Air Forces and Marine Air Forces.
 The attack damaged or destroyed 12 American warships, destroyed 188 aircraft, and killed 2,335 American servicemen and 68 civilians (of those, 1,177 were the result of the destruction of the alone).

 After World War II, Oʻahu became a tourism and shopping destination with more than five million visitors per year, mainly from the contiguous United States and Japan.